bruhe002/Threading_HW/README.md

  Once those threads are done sorting, a third thread of a **MergingThread** object is ran to combine the the two sorted array into one global sorted array.

 ### To run this program:

 Simply hit the run option on your IDE, given that your configurations are correct.
 *OR*
+Compile the program through the terminal running this command:

+`javac Main.java`

-Run the program on the command line by typing the following command:
+Then run the program by entering the following command:

 `java Main`

- *NOTE*

- If you change the global array to run different tests, make sure you recompile before you run, using the command:
- `javac Main.java`
+ Once running, the terminal will welcome and ask the user for an array.
+Exception handlers are put in place to make sure the array is only of numerical symbols, separated by a single white space.

+ NOTE: If the array is given AFTER a white space, this will cause an exception and will ask you to input the array of numbers again.

- Once running, the terminal will output messages regarding the threads that are currently running, and once they complete, will print out the resulting sorted array.
+ Once an acceptable array is given, the terminal will begin to output messages regarding the threads that are currently running; a message will be displayed for every sorting loop.
+This lets the user know the program is running.
+A `Thread.sleep(1000)` code is used to give the user the ability to see the progress easily.

+ Once the sorting completes, the terminal will print out the resulting sorted array.

+ The program will terminate once it's done.

+ In order to run further testing, rerun the program using the same `java` command.

  ## SchedulingSimulator